Effective Sanitation and hygiene are essential to children’s health

 Practising good hygiene is the easiest way to provide the spread of illness and infection.
 In the face of COVID-19, access to water, soap and hygiene products has never been so important.

 This is also true of extreme weather events such as floods or cyclones, which can cause water contamination and increase the spread of water-borne diseases.
-By making sure all communities are equipped with robust water and sanitation systems, and providing additional support during crises, we can keep more children safe.
+By making sure all communities are equipped with improved water and sanitation systems, and providing additional support during crises, we can keep more children safe.